-Accordingly, the College encompasses Music, Communication Arts and English academic programs, all three of which form natural complements in curriculum and use of facilities.
-Enabling this complement of faculty, technology and facilities is the Hagee Communications Center which serves as the home of the CMCA, housing state-of-the-art media technology and equipment, specially-designed rehearsal and performance facilities, and faculty offices for the three programs: - A 600-seat performing arts auditorium for music performance, theatre and special events, with a 2,000 square foot stage and 50 foot fly-loft for theatrical rigging and special effects - Digital media labs with audio and video editing suites - A black-box theater for one-act plays, spoken word, poetry reading and open-mic events - Sound-isolation Wenger SoundLok® practice rooms equipped with VAE® digital acoustic manipulation, recording and playback technology - Television broadcast studio, audio recording studio and film screening room, featuring SONY cameras, rigging and OLED® displays; Newtek Tri-casterTM video production technology; and audio mixing and recording components from Euphonix, Solid State Logic and Digico - Dedicated, acoustically-enhanced rehearsal halls for both instrumental and vocal programs - Piano and music theory labs (SAGU is an All-Steinway school) Notwithstanding the amazing capabilities the HCC provides for our academic programs within the CMCA, the mission of the college essentially translates into two practical goals: - The raising up of graduates who can perform and publish all forms of media in support of the mission of the local church and its pursuit of the Great Commission, and - The development of graduates-media world changers-who can bring redemption to our world's media-rich culture, and turn its influence toward divine purposes.
-CHURCH LEADERSHIP PROGRAMS The Church Leadership program provides students an opportunity to develop a personalized specialization from Bible, theology, and practical ministry courses for the purpose of serving in a variety of church roles both as professionals and volunteers.
+Enabling this complement of faculty, technology and facilities is the Hagee Communications Center which serves as the home of the CMCA, housing state-of-the-art media technology and equipment, specially designed rehearsal and performance facilities, and faculty offices for the three programs: - A 600-seat performing arts auditorium for music performance, theatre and special events, with a 2,000 square foot stage and 50-foot fly-loft for theatrical rigging and special effects - Digital media labs with audio and video editing suites - A black-box theater for one-act plays, spoken word, poetry reading and open-mic events - Sound-isolation Wenger SoundLok® practice rooms equipped with VAE® digital acoustic manipulation, recording and playback technology - Television broadcast studio, audio recording studio and film screening room, featuring SONY cameras, rigging and OLED® displays; Newtek Tri-casterTM video production technology; and audio mixing and recording components from Euphonix, Solid State Logic and Digico - Dedicated, acoustically enhanced rehearsal halls for both instrumental and vocal programs - Piano and music theory labs (SAGU is an All-Steinway school) Notwithstanding the amazing capabilities the HCC provides for our academic programs within the CMCA, the mission of the college essentially translates into two practical goals: - The raising up of graduates who can perform and publish all forms of media in support of the mission of the local church and its pursuit of the Great Commission, and - The development of graduates-media world changers-who can bring redemption to our world's media-rich culture and turn its influence toward divine purposes.
+CHURCH LEADERSHIP PROGRAMS BACHELOR OF ARTS - CHURCH LEADERSHIP The Church Leadership program provides students an opportunity to develop a personalized specialization from Bible, theology, and practical ministry courses for the purpose of serving in a variety of church roles both as professionals and volunteers.
 During this program of study, students will engage in significant field ministry experiences on top of a common core of major studies.
 Student Learning Outcomes Upon completion of this program, students will be able to: - 1.
 Exegete, interpret, and apply selected passages of Scripture from a variety of literary types in keeping with their original intended meanings. - 2.
 Prepare sermons and structure learning experiences, then present both acceptably. - 3.
 Manage the resources (financial, technological, and human) of the local church. - 4.
-Plan and conduct a variety of church services and ceremonies. - 5.
-Demonstrate an ability to successfully complete graduate-level courses (LEAD/MOL track and Accelerated BA to MA track).
+Plan and conduct a variety of church services and ceremonies.
 Additional Program Requirements:

-- 1. Thirty (30) hours of the student's overall program must be 3000-4000 level courses.
-(3000-5000 level for accelerated BA to MA track.) - 2.
+- 1. Thirty (30) hours of the student's overall program must be 3000-4000 level courses. - 2.
 All course prerequisites must be met according to the academic catalog before taking any course. - 3.
 Consultation with the student's program coordinator is highly recommended in the development of this major. - 4.
 Students are encouraged to take one or more minors in relation with this degree program. - 1.
-All full-time students are to include one Bible, theology, or religion course each semester until degree requirements have been satisfied. - 2.
+All full-time students are to include one General Biblical Studies course each semester until degree requirements have been satisfied. - 2.
 First-year students enrolled full-time are to include GES 1122 in their first semester schedule. - 3.
 First-year students are to enroll in activity physical education courses each of their first two semesters at SAGU.
 Exceptions will be granted only with approval of the College Dean.
-CHURCH LEADERSHIP GENERAL EDUCATION STUDIES 57 Hours General Education: 14 hours COM 1143 Fundamentals of Speech Communication ENG 1113 Composition and Rhetoric I ENG 1123 Composition and Rhetoric II 3 hours from the following:
+BACHELOR OF ARTS - CHURCH LEADERSHIP GENERAL EDUCATION STUDIES 57 Hours General Education: 14 hours COM 1143 Fundamentals of Speech Communication ENG 1113 Composition and Rhetoric I ENG 1123 Composition and Rhetoric II 3 hours from the following: